alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 </div>

 1. A click is detected and the developer calls [`beginDelayedTransition()`][beginDelayedTransition], passing the scene root and a `Fade` transition as the arguments.
 The framework immediately calls the transition's [`captureStartValues()`][captureStartValues] method for each view in the scene and the transition records each view's visibility.
-2. After the call returns, the developer sets each view in the scene to `INVISIBLE`.
+2. When the call returns, the developer sets each view in the scene to `INVISIBLE`.
-3. On the next animation frame, the framework calls the transition's [`captureEndValues()`][captureEndValues] method for each view in the scene and the transition records each view's (recently updated) visibility.
+3. On the next display frame, the framework calls the transition's [`captureEndValues()`][captureEndValues] method for each view in the scene and the transition records each view's (recently updated) visibility.
 4. The framework calls the transition's [`createAnimator()`][createAnimator] method.
 The transition analyzes the start and end values of each view and notices a difference: _the views are `VISIBLE` in the start scene but `INVISIBLE` in the end scene._ The `Fade` transition uses this information to create and return an `AnimatorSet` that will fade each view's `alpha` property to `0f`.
 5. The framework runs the returned `Animator`, causing all views to gradually fade out of the screen.